Abrahamvdl/murmur/docs/API.md

 ## Python API

-For developers wanting to integrate Whisper Voice Input into other Python applications.
+For developers wanting to integrate Murmur into other Python applications.

 ### IPCClient